Sun World Ba Na Hills

 Xin chào and good morning from Vietnam.
 Welcome to a country full of scooters, conical hats, spring rolls and steaming bowls of noodle soup.
-Five years ago, it seemed unlikely that I’d ever travel to this Southeast Asian land.
-To me, it looked like a country of war and rice fields, but definitely not a trending holiday destination.
+Five years ago, it seemed unlikely that I’d ever travel to this Southeast Asian country.
 However, Vietnam has made huge progress when it comes to tourism over the past decade.
 In recent years, loads of new hotels, sights and theme parks have been added.
 And of course, I’d like to see those theme parks with my own eyes.

 The Sun Group is one of the largest entertainment companies in Vietnam.
-They’re actually doing what Wanda and Fantawild do in China: Sun Group is opening theme parks and resorts in the most diverse places.
-In Da Nang (a modern city in Central Vietnam) the group has two branches.
-These are Sun World Ba Na Hills and Sun World Danang Wonders, resorts that opened in 2009 and 2015 respectively.
-Of course we plan a visit to both parks, but we’ll start with Ba Na Hills on Friday January 31st.
-A taxi takes us to the foot of the mountains in about 40 minutes.
+They’re opening theme parks and resorts in the most diverse places.
+In Da Nang (a modern city in central Vietnam) the group has two branches.
+These are Sun World Ba Na Hills and Sun World Danang Wonders, resorts that opened in 2009 and 2015, respectively.
+Ba Na Hills is the most popular of these two parks.
 A 12-kilometre long driveway with perfectly maintained greenery suggests that Sun World Ba Na Hills isn’t just an amusement park.
 I’m excited already.

 Sun World Ba Na Hills isn’t an amusement park as we know it.
 It should rather be described as some kind of Instagram park.
 The entire resort is filled with photogenic locations.
 One of those locations is the French Village in Gothic style.
 It’s a bit fake and it lacks real rides, but local tourists seem to enjoy this simulated version of France a lot.
 The park also features a hill with Asian temples and these look considerably more authentic to me.
 But then again: you shouldn’t look for roller coasters or merry-go-rounds here.